citelity.Join waitlist →

 Free Schema Validator

-Paste any URL → full AEO audit across 12 factors with ready-to-paste JSON-LD fixes.
+Paste any URL → find the structured data your page is missing, with ready-to-paste JSON-LD fixes.

 Check your schema